unbit/uwsgi-docs/Spooler.rst

 To have a fully operational spooler you need to define a "spooler function/callable" to process the requests.

-Independently by the the number of configured spoolers, the same function will be executed.
+Regardless of the the number of configured spoolers, the same function will be executed.
 It is up to the developer to instruct it to recognize tasks.
-If you don't process the requests, the directory will just fill up.
+If you don't process requests, the spool directory will just fill up.

 This function must returns an integer value:

--2 (SPOOL_OK) the task has been completed, the spool file will be removed
+* -2 (SPOOL_OK) -- the task has been completed, the spool file will be removed

--1 (SPOOL_RETRY) something is temporarily wrong, the task will be retried at the next spooler iteration
+* -1 (SPOOL_RETRY) -- something is temporarily wrong, the task will be retried at the next spooler iteration

-0 (SPOOL_IGNORE) ignore this task, if multiple languages are loaded in the instance all of them will fight for managing the task.
+* 0 (SPOOL_IGNORE) -- ignore this task, if multiple languages are loaded in the instance all of them will fight for managing the task.
 This return values allows you to skip a task in specific languages.

-any other value will be mapped as -1 (retry)
+Any other value will be interpreted as -1 (retry).

 Each language plugin has its own way to define the spooler function: